 Children with strabismus may close or cover one eye when trying to read the board in the classroom, or while focusing on distant objects.
 They may have poor grades and be reluctant to participate in team sports due to a lack of visual skills.
 Often, children with visual difficulties are mistakenly diagnosed with a learning or social disorder when their vision is the problem.

 Why Is Vision Therapy a Better Treatment Than Surgery?

 The primary reason that surgery isn’t the ideal strabismus treatment is that it ignores the source of the problem: the connection between the brain and the affected eye.
 Surgeons will try and move the point of the muscle’s attachment to the eye in the hope that this will straighten the affected eye.
 While this method can at times be effective, many patients are left needing a second or even third surgery because the first hasn’t produced the necessary improvement.
 Additionally, surgery is invasive and poses risks of infection and other surgical complications.

 In the event that surgery is the best option, optometrists often recommend a program of vision therapy either before or after the surgery.
 This program provides the best opportunity for the misaligned eye to develop connectivity to the brain and stay in the correct position.

 In contrast to surgery, optometric vision therapy trains the brain and eye to work together to achieve long-lasting results.
 By developing this eye-brain connectivity, the long term goal is for eyes to work in unison and ultimately achieve 3D vision.

-If you or your child have been diagnosed with strabismus, call Eye Q Optometrist to schedule an eye exam with Dr. Stein and start your journey to healthy vision.
+If you or your child have been diagnosed with strabismus, call Eye Q Optometrist to schedule an eye exam with our eye doctors and start your journey to healthy vision.